davendw49/bridging_index/README.md

 <p>

 <h4 align="center">
-    <p>Package of Bridge Index</p>
+    <p>Package of Bridging Index</p>
     <p>A node-level metric to evaluate the bridging nature of nodes in networks</p>
 </h4>

 **Notes**

-- Codes for calculating bridge Index and Ricci-curvature.
+- Codes for calculating Bridging Index and Ricci-curvature.
-- The implementation of MobiHoc 2023 paper.

 ## Usage